 If a clinically significant finding is identified (including, but not limited to, changes from baseline in QTcF after enrollment), the investigator or qualified designee will determine if the participant can continue in the study and if any change in participant management is needed.
-This review of the ECG printed at the time of collection must be documented.
+This review of the ECG printed at the time of collection or acquired using wearable monitoring device must be documented.
 Any new clinically relevant finding should be reported as an AE.